 First, the circumstances of typical cash forfeitures, as described above, strongly suggest that, for many property owners, there is no real access to justice.
-Property owners face a onetwo punch.
+Property owners face a one- two punch.
 First they lose possession of their property through seizure.
 Then they discover that they have to pay for representation in forfeiture litigation to recover their seized property in civil court.
-When they learn that they must bear litigation costs that are larger than the value of the property seized from them in order to win, and when Defenders of the current system assume, without evidence, that criminal conduct by the vast majority of victims of forfeiture is beyond dispute.
-The low standard of proof required to prove wrongdoing in civil court will strike many as fundamentally unfair in forfeiture cases. they consider the odds that they might fail, they give up.
+When they learn that they must bear litigation costs that are larger than the value of the property seized from them in order to win, and when they consider the odds that they might fail, they give up.
 Given these circumstances, there are many instances of seizure and forfeiture in which no rational litigant would pursue recovery.

 Second, as many Americans know, proof of criminal liability requires the showing of guilt beyond a reasonable doubt.
 The heavy burden on prosecutors to establish guilt beyond a reasonable doubt is intended to protect innocent parties who, for one reason or another, become ensnared in the criminal justice system.
-The low standard of proof-typically a preponderance of evidence greater than 50 percent required to prove wrongdoing in civil court will strike many as fundamentally unfair in forfeiture cases.
+The low standard of proof-typically a preponderance of evidence greater than 50 percent-required to prove wrongdoing in civil court will strike many as fundamentally unfair in forfeiture cases.

 Third, the nature of seizure and forfeiture as it is practiced today is pervaded by anecdotal evidence that revenue concerns drive the behavior of law enforcement officers and other government agents.
 Consider Harjo v.
-City of Albuquerque, a 2018 case that provides an almost novelistic account of how a forfeiture program in New Mexico created pervasive conflicts of interest-specifically, conflicts between the interests of the propertyowning citizen and those of a rapacious government.16
+City of Albuquerque, a 2018 case that provides an almost novelistic account of how a forfeiture program in New Mexico created pervasive conflicts of interest-specifically, conflicts between the interests of the property- owning citizen and those of a rapacious government.

 Albuquerque's city ordinance on forfeiture allowed its law enforcement officers to seize vehicles operated by drivers who had committed any one of an array of offenses, including certain DWI offenses.
 As enforced, it resulted in the forfeiture of roughly two vehicles every day, which the city then sold at auction.
-The city's forfeiture program generated roughly \$1.5 million yearly in forfeitures, settlements, and fees more than enough to fund the entire program.
+The city's forfeiture program generated roughly \$1.5 million yearly in forfeitures, settlements, and fees-more than enough to fund the entire program.
 Meanwhile, surpluses routinely funded non-program expenditures such as the purchase of radar guns, patrol cars, and a new building.